Leo Amino, “Refractional #85” (1972)

 next figure.
 The noise bands are formed by changing the delay:

 The sample delay corresponds to the partial.
 A partial is a non-fundamental tone that is multiplied by a fraction, not by integers.
-If you increase the number of samples, there are more bands for the noise to run through:
+If we increase the number of samples, there are more bands for the noise to run through:

 The same principle is used in the creation of band-pass filters.
 With bands